bubbleran/Telco-Network-Configuration/README.md

 [NR_MAC]   Frame.Slot 512.0
 ```

-Now you can connect the mobile phone.
+You can now connect the mobile phone.

 **Stop network:** To stop the container, run this command: